CodepediaOrg/codepediaorg.github.io/_posts/2017-05-21-how-to-configure-nginx-in-production-to-server-angular-app-and-reverse-proxy-nodejs.md

 # Nginx setup for www.codingmarks.org

-Now that we have a gross understanding of what where belong let's configure NGINX for our production project - #codingmarks.
+Now that we have a gross understanding of what where belong let's configure NGINX for our production project - #DevBookmarks.

 ## nginx.conf